bobg/bs/Readme.md

 but it does mean that if some data changes, so does its ref, which can make it tricky to keep track of a piece of data over its lifetime.
-So a BS blob store also stores _anchors_, which maps an arbitrary string
+So a blob store also stores _anchors_.
+These are mappings from an arbitrary string
 (such as a filename)
 to a ref and a timestamp.
 At a later timestamp,
 the same anchor may map to a different ref.

-BS works best when blobs are not too big, so when storing potentially large bytestreams, use the SplitWrite function.
+Blob stores work best when blobs are not too big, so when storing potentially large bytestreams, use the split.Write function
+(in the split subpackage).
 This splits the input into multiple blobs organized as a tree, and it returns the ref of the tree’s root.
-The bytestream can be reassembled with SplitRead.
+The bytestream can be reassembled with split.Read.

 When splitting,
 blob boundaries are determined not by position or size but by content,